Select a question to learn more.

 - Login with the new password

-- Feel free to change it through your account administation
+- Feel free to change it through your account administration

-If you do not have yet an account as a wholesale customer, follow the How do I become a Lanart wholesale customer? procedure.
+If you do not have yet an account as a wholesale customer, follow the procedure.